aventine-hub/Swim-Hole/README.md

 ## Technologies Used

-This app was developed using JavaScript, HTML, CSS, NodeJS, Express, MongoDB, and Mongoose.
+This app was developed using JavaScript, HTML, CSS, NodeJS, Express, MongoDB, Mongoose, and the Google Maps API.

 ## Getting Started